SettleMint

 Main operating riskManual claims can drift from later provider resultsProvider rejections or severe alerts can revoke claims when configured to do so

-Issuing duplicate claims for the same subject and topic can make reviews harder and should be deliberate.
-If manual and provider-driven paths coexist, define which issuer is authoritative and which path is an exception or fallback.
+Issuing duplicate claims for the same subject and topic complicates reviews.
+If both paths coexist, define which issuer is authoritative and which path is an exception or fallback.

 Use manual KYC claim issuance

-Use Verify KYC via API when compliance staff or an internal back-office system reviews KYC evidence and then issues the claim.
+Use Verify KYC via API when compliance staff or an internal back-office system reviews KYC evidence and issues the claim directly.

 The issuer must be configured as a trusted issuer for the relevant claim topic.
 The API caller needs the claim-issuer role and wallet verification for the claim transaction.